ParithiAndroid/Codegama/README.md

 ## Features

-- Search for news articles in India.
+- Search for news articles.
 - Display news articles with title, description, image, and publication date.
 - Open full articles in a WebView.
 - Clear search input using end icon.
 - Smooth RecyclerView list with click functionality.
+- Account settings

 ---